Workday Integration Consulting

 • Technical leads inheriting integrations they didn't build and can't fully explain

-• Organizations post-implementation with a growing backlog of unbuilt or broken feeds
+• Organizations a year after launch with a growing backlog of unbuilt or broken feeds

 • Teams where manual workarounds have quietly become part of the job